sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ~~~

 ### Speed Index and video
 In 4.1 we released support for recording a video of the browser screen and use that to calculate visual metrics like Speed Index.
-Use our Docker containers for a easy setup.
+Thsi is one of the main benefits for using our Docker images as it make for an easy setup.
+Without Docker you would need to install all these [dependencies](https://github.com/WPO-Foundation/visualmetrics) first.

 If you only care about Speed Index and related metrics (first visual change etc) you can run like this: